My Ex Seems So Happy With Her Rebound: Reasons & What To Do

 If your partner still has unresolved feelings towards their ex or is not ready to commit, it may not be a healthy relationship.
 It is important to remember that rebound relationships often don’t last, so be honest with yourself about what your expectations and goals are for the relationship.

-Only you can decide if a rebound relationship feels like love or just an emotional escape from a previously broken heart.
+Only you can decide if a rebound relationship feels like love or if it’s just an emotional escape from a previously broken heart.
 Listen to your gut and trust your instincts when it comes to relationships.
 If something feels off, it may be best to move on.

 Conclusion: